Medically reviewed by Dr. Temitope Rude, MD

 How Is UTI with Confusion Treated?

 The treatment for UTI with confusion is a course of antibiotics to eliminate the underlying infection.
-Seniors may need to take more antibiotics or be on them longer.
+Older adults may need to take more antibiotics or be on them longer.
 Sometimes, doctors may want to admit a person to the hospital to receive antibiotics intravenously.
 If an older adult with UTI-associated delirium remains at home, a caregiver should be present around the clock for their safety.

 Managing and Caring for Older Adults with Confusion from UTI